Care Services for People with HIV and Their Families

 Contra Costa County provides services for people with HIV to increase access to medical care and to help people to stay as healthy and as independent as possible.
 The core of our system revolves around medical case management services that provide service coordination to HIV+ clients based on their level of health.

 Our network consists of Home-based and Clinic-based Short Term Assistance, Community-based Medical Case Management, and Nursing Case Management Services.
-Referrals for include clinical provider referrals, substance abuse, mental health, housing assistance, legal services, food, transportation, home care, emergency assistance, patient support groups and other programs such as the AIDS Drug Assistance Program and Prevention with Positive Program and linkages to HIV Prevention Services.
+Referrals may include clinical provider referrals, substance abuse coordination, mental health, housing assistance, legal services, food, transportation, home care, emergency assistance, patient education support groups and other programs such as the AIDS Drug Assistance Program and Prevention with Positive Program and linkages to HIV Prevention Services.

 The AIDS Program intake coordinator serves as a centralized source of information and referral for HIV+ people in Contra Costa County.
 If you or someone you know is HIV+ and interested in finding out more about services in our county, contact or call 925-313-6771 during regular business hours for more information.